adarshb3/NewsVoice-Summarize-Translate-Speak-using-Guardian-Llama-Sarvam-TTS-API/README.md

 # NewsVoice-Summarize-Translate-Speak-using-Guardian-Llama-Sarvam-TTS-API
-A Streamlit app that fetches news, summarizes it, translates to Punjabi, and generates audio.
+A Streamlit app that fetches news, summarizes it, translates English to Punjabi, and generates Punjabi audio.

 ## Overview